opencog/learn/README.md

 The next steps require marginal statistics to be available for the disjuncts.
 The previous step gathered a large number of observation counts for disjuncts.
 These need to be summarized, so that one obtains per-word statistics.
-Marginals will be needed both form the pseudo-csets and for the cross-connector sets.
+Marginals will be needed both for the pseudo-csets and (optionally) for the cross-connector sets.
 First, compute the marginals for the pseudo-csets:
 ```
   (sql-open "postgres:///en_disjuncts?user=linas")
   (define pca (make-pseudo-cset-api))